 Tony Robbins taught me that the “human brain can’t tell the difference between something we vividly imagine and something we actually experience.“

-After learning this, I set a goal in March, to captain my U19s Vermont football team to a premiership this season.
+After learning this, I set a goal in March, to captain my U19s Vermont football team to a premiership.
 At the time I made the goal, I hadn’t even been given captaincy, but I was already vividly imagining holding up the cup alongside my coach JB.
 The first thing I did was photoshop myself onto an old premiership photo he was a part of.
 This was a secret of mine all year, and I’m now glad to share it with you as my goal came true.

 This wasn’t out of arrogance by any means.
 I simply had so much belief in my teammates that we were capable of achieving the ultimate success.
 We had such a connection and trust in each other, even in preseason, and therefore I knew that we were going to be a special team.